 Let the fish tell you what they want and adjust as needed.

-*Here’s some basic tutorials on popular catfishing rigs for winter catfishing.
+* Here are some basic tutorials on popular catfishing rigs for winter catfishing.
 All of these rigs are essentially the same setup.
 The Santee Rig uses a small foam peg float to lift the bait off the bottom.
-Optionally you can substitute a snagless drift fishing sinker in place of a traditional sinker for drift fishing for catfish.
+Optionally you can substitute a Snagless drift fishing sinker in place of a traditional sinker for drift fishing for catfish.
 Get even more information here on the top catfish rigs.

 Catfish Bait For Winter Catfishing Made Easy!

 There are two rules to choosing catfish bait for Blue Catfish.